Talend/component-runtime/sample-parent/sample-features/checkpoint-runner/README.md

 For later usage, will use the variable `$RUNCMD` as the way you may choose.

-**IMPORTANT**: If you're using jdk17, please don't forget to add the `--add-opens` option to the command line or use instead jdk11.
+**IMPORTANT**: If you're using jdk17, please don't forget to add the `--add-opens` option to the command line (see profile _jdk9_ in master pom at the repository's root) or use instead jdk11.

 ## How to use